paulbonin/paulbonin/README.md

 ## :rocket: My projects

-🧬 [Owkin-PIK3CA-mutation-detection] The winning project of the data challenge "Detecting PIK3CA mutation in breast cancer by OWKIN" (https://challengedata.ens.fr/participants/challenges/98/), which consisted in a weakly-supervised binary classification problem.
+🧬 [Owkin-PIK3CA-mutation-detection] The winning project of the data challenge ["Detecting PIK3CA mutation in breast cancer by OWKIN"](https://challengedata.ens.fr/challenges/98), which consisted in a weakly-supervised binary classification problem.

 :mag_right: [MVA-GDA-Project] A study of the robustness of deep learning classifiers with regard to adversarial attacks and the link with decision boundaries.